 Ratatouille

 Ratatouille, from the Mediterranean Basin, is a vibrant vegetable stew bursting with the flavors of Provence.
 Traditionally made with tomatoes, zucchini, eggplant, onions, and peppers, it celebrates seasonal produce.
-The vegetables are cooked slowly to develop complex flavors, ensuring a dish that is both healthy and delicious.
+The vegetables are simmered to develop complex flavors, ensuring a dish that is both healthy and delicious.

 Croissants